 The use of high-pressure cleaning equipment is generally recommended for surfaces that are harder and less porous.
 Sidewalks, driveways, and even garage floors are commonly cleaned using high-pressure power washers.
 The results are great and there is little threat of damaging concrete surfaces.
 Again, if there are questions about specific cleaning needs, it always pays to discuss the project with an expert before making any decisions.
 It’s also possible to use power washers on some types of modern siding.
 Some of the fiber-cement siding products now being used should be safe to clean with higher pressures, but it depends on the type and style of siding used.
 In this instance, it’s a good idea to check the siding manufacturer’s website for cleaning recommendations to minimize the potential for creating problems.
 It’s likely the manufacturer will recommend lower pressure settings than typically used for sidewalks and driveways.
 There are also specific types of cleaners recommended for fiber-cement siding.

 Most surfaces need regular cleaning, so it pays to work with a provider who offers regular cleaning appointments.
 If you’re asking who offers pressure washing near me, there are options available.
 If you’ve got any questions about Soft Wash vs Pressure Washing, the experts are always available to provide advice.

-A Plus Softwash & Pressure Washing is fully certified by Softwash Systems!
-We are highly trained & proficient in the process of cleaning building exteriors utilizing Softwash Systems equipment, Chemicals and techniques.
+A Plus Softwash & Pressure Washing is fully certified!
+We are highly trained & proficient in the process of cleaning building exteriors utilizing the best and highest quality equipment, Chemicals & techniques.